 The good news is that the establishment and compliance costs of pensions are absolutely FREE with ESUPERFUND.

-This means that we attend to your pension commencement, merging of accounts, annual pension compliance and calculation of minimum and maximum pension payments for free.1
+This means that we attend to your pension commencement, annual pension compliance and calculation of minimum and maximum pension payments for free.1

 Free offers – everyone likes them.
 However, bear in mind that while you are taking back control of your super, make sure you are taking control of the costs too.